 A standard dispersant laboratory testing and approval scheme is in place in Spain and new regulations on this subject are currently being drafted.
 The Ministry of Development is responsible for the approval of dispersants and this product approval must be renewed annually.
-For a dispersant to be approved, a biological and toxicological analysis of the product is undertaken by a scientific institute for the Ministry of Development.
+For a dispersant to be approved, a biological and toxicological analysis of the product is undertaken for the Directorate General of the Merchant Marine by the Centro de Estudios y Experimentación de Obras Públicas (CEDEX), both of them dependent on the Ministry for Transport and Public Works.
+For the time being, rules in force in other European countries are being applied to carry out these analyses although a lot of effort is being invested on the development of a Spanish rule on this issue.